Entrepreneurship Minor for Engineering Ph.D. Students

 For those enrolled in the program, the DGS of Management will be added as a field-appointed member on student’s special committees only during the period when the Management minor requirements are being fulfilled.
 The DGS of Management will not be counted as one of the student-selected members of the special committee.

 Eligibility and Application Process - Ph.D. students in Engineering and related fields are eligible, with approval of their advisors and the field of Management.

 Students may apply after they complete their first year in the Ph.D. program, though courses taken in advance of admission into the program can be counted towards completion.

-The apply students are asked to submit by August 1st of the year before they wish to enter the program (e.g. August 1st, 2018 for entry during the 2018-2019 academic year).
+The applying students are asked to submit by August 1st of the year before they wish to enter the program (e.g. August 1st, 2019 for entry during the 2019-2020 academic year).

 • A 1-page statement about their interest in the program